Julie Hagerty: Career

 Hagerty made her off-Broadway debut in 1979, starring in Mutual Benefit Life at her brother's theater, The Production Company.
 In 1983 she appeared Off-Broadway at the Vandam Theatre in Shel Silverstein's 'Wild Life' directed by Art Wolff.
 It was an ensemble theatre piece co-starring Christopher Murney, W.H.
 Macy, Henderson Forsythe, Conard Fowkes, Jody Gelb, Howard Lee Sherman and Raynor Scheine.
 She continued appearing on stage, including starring in a Broadway version of The House of Blue Leaves.
 Her first film role was in All That Jazz, but her small part was cut out of the finished film.
 She was subsequently cast opposite Robert Hays in the parody film, Airplane!
 It was released in June 1980 and became the third-highest grossing comedy in box office history at that time, behind Smokey and the Bandit (1977) and National Lampoon's Animal House (1978).
 Airplane! established Hagerty as a noted comedic actress.
+She reprised her role in Airplane II: The Sequel (1982).

-Hagerty spent the 1980s starring in a number of theatrical films, ranging from the well-reviewed Albert Brooks film Lost in America and Woody Allen's A Midsummer Night's Sex Comedy to the badly received Beyond Therapy.
+Hagerty spent the 1980s starring in a number of theatrical films, ranging from Woody Allen's A Midsummer Night's Sex Comedy (1982) and the well-reviewed Albert Brooks film Lost in America (1985) to the badly received Beyond Therapy (1987).
 Her roles often involved a naive or spaced-out character who seems to be unaware of whatever chaos was surrounding her, as exemplified in Airplane! and Airplane II: The Sequel.
 Throughout the 1990s and 2000s, Hagerty mostly appeared in television films or supporting roles in Hollywood films, including the '90s comedies What About Bob? and Noises Off, as well as a part in the 2005 film Just Friends and 2006's She's the Man.